phelipetls/blog/content/posts/automating-svg-to-jsx-conversion-with-svgr/index.md

 element and also spread `props` into them using [jsxSpreadAttribute](https://babeljs.io/docs/en/babel-types#jsxspreadattribute).

-# Type Annotation

-Now, to inject the type annotation into the template is what took me the most part.
+# Writing type annotations

-Initially I thought that this would have worked:
+I thought that this would work:

 {{< highlight javascript "hl_lines=7" >}}
 // ...